Loan to costLTC

-Loan to cost is the size of the senior construction loan divided by the total development cost of the project.
-It's the principal lever a lender uses to size debt.
+The size of the senior construction loan divided by the total development cost.
+The principal lever a lender uses to size debt.

 Formula